idelfonsog2/idelfonsog2.github.io/README.md

 For my project, I have been able to combine and use the server-side development, concurrent programming and leverage the use of declarative programming.
 These were things that I was looking at the progress of, mainly thanks to the [Swift Evolution](https://github.com/apple/swift-evolution) [#iOSApp](https://apps.apple.com/us/app/evolution-app/id1210898168).

-I'm not only writting the mobile front end and the backend with, the above as I mentioned.
-I'm also working with another recent feature announce [Swift AWS Lambda](https://github.com/awslabs/aws-sdk-swift), at this point you might wonder? _Maybe is overkill?
+I'm not only writting the mobile front end and the backend with the above as I mentioned.
+I'm also working with another recent feature announced [Swift AWS Lambda](https://github.com/awslabs/aws-sdk-swift), at this point you might wonder:
+- _Maybe is overkill?
 Do you pretend to add everything that you find?
-When would I ship it?_ Valid questions!
-That's why I mentioned them.
+When would I ship it?_

+Valid questions!

 ### The true is